magepages/mpdocs/docs/gift-card/index.md

 - You should run the command: "bin/magento giftcard:uninstall" before you uninstall this extension so that your website doesn't face the error.

+### X. API Document

+**Mageplaza Gift Card Extension** supports retrieving and pushing data onto the website using the **REST API**.
+Please check [this document](https://documenter.getpostman.com/view/6425904/SW7gSPUb) for more details of supported APIs